SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 If you click on the eye icon, you can see all current variables for the selected button ID.\
 Use search function to search for a specific button ID.\
-Learn more about variables in your [Commands-Variables](commands/variables#introduction) section.
+Learn more about variables in our [Commands-Variables](commands/variables#introduction) section.

 ### Active Buttons
 All currently running buttons will be displayed in this window.\